-First Day Introductions: Selam
+First Day in Istanbul: Selam

 Our number one focus of our first day discovering Istanbul was to find a permanent parking space without having to pay.